AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# An openCV based example application on an edge device
+# An OpenCV based example application on an edge device
-This readme file explains how to build an openCV application.
+This readme file explains how to build an OpenCV application.
 It is achieved by using the ACAP Computer Vision SDK image, which contains all the essential parts needed.